Main page Site news

 basic japanese candlestick patterns: Abandoned baby - bearish pattern

-The abandoned baby (bearish pattern) is a complete mirror image of the bullish pattern.
-The first candle is bullish, the second candle is a doji with small shadows, the third candle is a reversal (bearish).
-The pattern is formed at strong resistance levels.
-Entry after the formation of the third candle.
+Abandoned Baby is a mirror bearish pattern similar to its bullish counterpart.
+The first candle is bullish, the second is a doji with small wicks, and the third is a bearish reversal candle.
+The pattern forms at strong resistance levels.
+Enter a trade after the third candle closes.

 basic japanese candlestick patterns: dark cloud cover